-NC.CSKL-013 Mental Health First Aid in the
+NC.CSKL-013 UIIIIS

-Workplace0.0
+Workplace 0.0

-NC.CSKL-017 Empathy0.0
+NC.CSKL-017 Empathy 0.0

 Certificate of Completion: Survive and Thrive in the Workplace

 The Survive and Thrive in the Workplace Certificate trains students to develop the skills needed to embrace failure, reflect on mistakes, and take corrective action to remain competitive in the modern workplace.
 Students also develop the skills needed to embrace an entrepreneurial mindset and apply leadership skills to manage projects, propose ideas, and create value for an organization.